How Much Does a Metal Roof Cost? (2024 Pricing)

 How Much Does Metal Roofing Cost By Type of Metal?

-Metal roofs can cost anywhere from $4-$40 per square foot or $400-$4,000 per square installed, depending on the type of metal used.
-Metal roofing materials come in premeasured sheets, typically about 50–100 square feet.
+Metal roofs can cost anywhere from $4–$40 per square foot or $400–$4,000 per square installed, depending on the type of metal used.
+You should budget anywhere from $6,800 to $34,000 for the total installation cost of a metal roof.
+We learned from our experience shadowing an Erie Home metal roofing consultation that metal roofing materials come in premeasured sheets, typically about 50–100 square feet.
 Professional contractors use a “roofing square” equal to 100 square feet to determine materials and costs.
+The Erie Roofing representative explained that roofers usually order slightly more material than required in case of any issues, which often causes roughly 10% of the material to go to waste.

 Here are some of the most common metal roofing materials and their average costs.
 We’ve also included roofing square measurements in our calculations.
 The prices are calculated for the average American roof size of 1,700 square feet.